kineticdata/react-kinetic-core/docs/API.md

 The API functions will automatically convert attributes back to the Array notation when you're using the update methods.

-For resources with multiple types of attributes, such as `Users` which have `attributs` and `profileAttributes` the API functions will automatically convert both attribute types.
+For resources with multiple types of attributes, such as `Users` which have `attributes` and `profileAttributes` the API functions will automatically convert both attribute types.

 **NOTE**